29 March 2002

 an FA Cup fright at Old Trafford.

-The compilation contains superb pictures of many famous
+The compilation contains superb pictures

-former Chester players, including Stan Pearson, Ron Davies, Ian Rush
+of many famous former Chester players, including Stan

-and Lee Dixon, as well as lesser-known stalwarts who served the club
+as lesser-known stalwarts who served the club with distinction,

-with distinction, such as Ray Gill, Gary Talbot, Grenville Millington
+such as Ray Gill, Gary Talbot, Grenville Millington

 and Stuart Rimmer.

-Compiled by Chas Sumner, a supporter of more than thirty
+Compiled by Chas Sumner, a supporter

-years, this book is certain to revive memories for Chester supporters
+of more than thirty years, this book is certain to revive

-both past and present.
+memories for Chester supporters both past and present.

 Published by Tempus

-Publishing as part of their 'Images of Sport' series the book is
+Publishing as part of their 'Images of Sport' series

-priced at £10.99
+the book is priced at £10.99

 ISBN: 0 7524 2420 3

-BIG MATCH FOR CITY
+MATCH FOR CITY Manager

-Manager Mark Wright welcomes back Michael McElhatton,
+Mark Wright welcomes back Michael McElhatton, Shaun Carey

-strugglers Leigh RMI at the Deva Stadium.
-All three were cup-tied for last
+Conference strugglers Leigh RMI at the Deva Stadium.
+All

-Mike Rose is serving the second game of his two match ban.
-Manager Wright
+defender Mike Rose is serving the second game of his two

-checked out tomorrow's opposition in midweek and said: “I went along to
+in midweek and said: �I went along to watch Leigh play

-watch Leigh play Stalybridge in the week and I thought they deserved their
+Stalybridge in the week and I thought they deserved their

 1-0 win.
-Leigh are strong, quick and organised and they get on with the
+Leigh are strong, quick and organised and they

-job of playing football.
-We can expect a tough game.
-But we’re getting
+get on with the job of playing football.
+We can expect

-stronger and more positive and we must build on that.”
+and we must build on that.�

 PAUL BERRY

-City forward Paul Berry has left the
+City forward Paul Berry has

-loan at Rhyl.
+a month's loan at Rhyl.

 REARRANGED MATCH

-Chester's home fixture with Farnborough Town,
+Chester's home fixture with

-postponed due to FA Trophy commitments on 16 March, will now take place
+Farnborough Town, postponed due to FA Trophy commitments

-at the Deva Stadium a month later on Tuesday 16 April, kick-off 19:45hrs.
+month later on Tuesday 16 April, kick-off 19:45hrs.

 |